Sharp Brains: Brain Fitness and Cognitive Health News

 The question we ask here is the following: Can we use brain scans to evaluate how fit the brain is?
 Before we try to answer this question let’s start with the basics and try to understand how brain scans work.

-Brain imaging, also called neuroimaging, allows one to Read the rest of this entry »
+Brain imaging, also called neuroimaging, allows one to [Read more…] about Looking inside the Brain: is my Brain Fit?

 Try this quick game to test your peripheral vision, visual short-term memory and hand-eye coordination.